leabrodyheine/TextAlignment/README.txt

+# Text Alignment Project - University of St Andrews

+## Purpose
-The purpose of this project was to showcase my skills in object-oriented programming and Java.
-The project reads a .txt file and then depending on the command line input, aligns it correctly given the specified maximum line length.
+This project demonstrates proficiency in object-oriented programming and Java.
+It involves reading a .txt file and aligning its content based on command line inputs, adhering to a specified maximum line length.

-    Alignment types are:
+## Alignment Types
-    - left
+- `left`
-    - right
+- `right`
-    - center
+- `center`
-    - justify
+- `justify`
-    - triangle
+- `triangle`

+## Usage
-The command line arguments are java TextAlignment '.txt file name' 'alignment type' then 'maximum line length' This project was completed at the University of St Andrews.
+Run the program with the following command line arguments: '.txt file name' 'alignment type' then 'maximum line length'

-The triangleAlign class contains a 5th alignment type that outputs the text as a right triangle.
-EX:
+## Triangle Alignment Feature
+The `triangleAlign` class introduces a unique alignment:
+- Outputs text in a right triangle shape.
+- Example Output:
 *
 **
 ***
 ****
 *****
-To implement this feature just type "triangle" instead of left, right, justify, or center.
-It works with all 4 text files given but the maximum line length input won't be utilized for this to keep the triangle format as stable as possible.
-You still need to enter a valid 3rd argument in the command line however, it just won't affect the output.
-It is the same compiling as the other .java files: javac triangleAlign.java.
+- Use "triangle" as the alignment type.
+Note: Maximum line length is not utilized in this mode.
-EX command line: java TextAlignment java.txt triangle 60
+- Example Command: java TextAlignment java.txt triangle 60

+**Grade: First (17.5 or 87.5%) UK Grading Scale**